mathworks/matlab-color-tools/README.md

 ## Getting Started

-To use the Color Toolbox, get the latest experimental release from the [releases page](https://github.com/mathworks/matlab-color-toolbox/releases).
+To use Color Tools, get the latest experimental release from the [releases page](https://github.com/mathworks/matlab-color-tools/releases).
 Unzip the file and double-click on the .mltbx file to launch the MATLAB add-on installer.

 Convert an XYZ color to CIECAM02 to verify your installation.